trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **undPrice:** double.
 The price of the underlying.
  )

 Receives option specific market data.
 This method is called when the market in  an option or its underlier moves.
-TWS’s option model volatilities,  prices, and deltas, along with the present value of dividends expected  on that options underlier are received.
+TWSÃ¢â‚¬â„¢s option model volatilities,  prices, and deltas, along with the present value of dividends expected  on that options underlier are received.

 -